mui/toolpad/docs/data/toolpad/studio/how-to-guides/editor-path.md

 Toolpad Studio understands the `$EDITOR` environment variable.
 Make sure you can open your editor of choice from the command line.
 Then provide the command in the `$EDITOR` environment variable.
 You can use a `.env` file in the root of your project to set the variable.

-e.g. for webstorm, make sure to [install the CLI command](https://www.jetbrains.com/help/webstorm/working-with-the-ide-features-from-command-line.html#standalone) in the `PATH` variable, then declare the webstorm command:
+For example with WebStorm, make sure to [install the CLI command](https://www.jetbrains.com/help/webstorm/working-with-the-ide-features-from-command-line.html#standalone) in the `PATH` variable, then declare the WebStorm command:

 ```bash
 # ./.env